-Beautiful beaches and snorkeling, with Eagle Rays and turtles.
+Beautiful beaches and snorkeling, with eagle rays and turtles.

 Great beach and snorkeling around Cinnamon Cay, as well as an uphill hike to the America House overlooking Francis and Maho bays.
-Medium difficulty, very rewarding!Perfect spot for learning to Paddle Board or Kayaking.
+Medium difficulty, very rewarding!Perfect spot for learning to paddleboard or kayaking.
 You can even paddle up to Maho Bay and let the wind blow you back!

 Maho Bay and Francis Bay

 Waterlemon Cay is the #1 destination for snorkeling on St John.
-There is also an easy walk along the shore to the Annaburg Plantation which offers stunning views of Tortola and Jost Van Dyke as well as a tour through Saint John’s past.
+There is also an easy walk along the shore to the Annaburg Plantation which offers stunning views of Tortola and Jost Van Dyke as well as a tour through St. John’s past.
 There is also a light-duty uphill hike that takes you past the ruins of one of the oldest churches in North America to the Great House at the top of the Leinster Bay Trail.
-From here you can see Virgin Gorda, Norman Island, Cooper Island, Peter Island, Ginger and Salt, Tortola, Jost Van Dyke, the rest of Saint John and Saint Thomas.
+From here you can see Virgin Gorda, Norman Island, Cooper Island, Peter Island, Ginger and Salt, Tortola, Jost Van Dyke, the rest of St. John and St. Thomas.
 Possibly the best spot in the world to watch a sunset!

 Day 6 and/or 7:

 We sail past the West End of Saint John past Haulover and brushing our port side along the BVI territorial waters.
 You will see Tortola and Norman very close, and even as far as Virgin Gorda.
 This is a great area for catching fish!
-From here on out we are on the South Shore of Saint John.
+From here on out we are on the South Shore of St. John.
 All beaches are much harder to get to, making them much more secluded and quiet compared to North Shore beaches.
 This is also deep in the park boundary, so there are very few houses and no towns where we will be going.
 Perfect for stargazing at night!